dmodoomsirius/kCore/README.md

-# kCore and Family
+# kCore

-These mods have no direct goal, they will just contain whatever I feel like doing in Minecraft.

-You can do whatever you want with this, for private use only.
-Please do not reupload or redistribute this mod anywhere.
-That's no fun.
+kCore is a library and core-mod that includes and plans to include many different methods to make creating mods easier.
+My mods will require kCore.

 Please do not include this in any packs.
-It is in alpha and highly experimental.